bxlab/cmdb-quantbio/assignments/lab/nanopore-seq/assignment/index.md

 ### Part 5: Configuring IGV for differential methylation

 Finally, you will be visualizing your data in `IGV` (the new one you just installed).
 Once you have loaded the haplotype-specific bam files, you will need to change the coloring scheme to display the embedded methylation data.
 To do this, two-finger click on each track and then select `Color alignments by->base modification (5mC)`.
+For information about interpreting this diplay mode, see [here](https://github.com/igvteam/igv/wiki/5mC-coloring-mode).

 ### Part 6: Find and plot differentially methylated regions